 Prepackaged kits are typically used but the individual items needed include

 Applicator swabs, sterile gauze, or cotton balls

-Urethral catheter (size 16 French Foley catheter is appropriate for most women)*
+Urethral catheter (size 16 French Foley catheter is appropriate for most adult women)*

 10-mL syringe with water (for catheter balloon inflation)